-While specializing in the chemical arts, Dr. Zayia also has experience in other technical fields, including biotechnology, mechanical engineering, polymer science, food science, semiconductors, business methods, finance and telecommunications.
+In addition to his focus on the chemical arts, Greg is skilled in other technical fields including biotechnology, genetically modified plants, mechanical engineering, polymer science, food science, semiconductors, business methods, finance and telecommunications.

-Upon completion of his graduate research, Dr. Zayia began his career as a patent agent with Brinks Gilson & Lione in Chicago.
-His scientific discovery of the first general method for direct formylation of kinetically-generated ketone enolates is published in Organic Letters.
+Upon completion of his graduate research, Greg began his career as a patent agent with Brinks Gilson & Lione in Chicago.
+His scientific discovery of the first general method for direct formylation of kinetically-generated ketone enolates is published in Organic Letters, and he is responsible for introducing 2,2,2-trifluoroethyl formate (Zayia’s Reagent) into the repertoire of synthetic organic chemists.
 He is also the editor of Ricci on Glissando: The Shortcut to Violin Technique, published by Indiana University Press.